ComEd to pay $200M over bribery, Illinois speaker implicated

 “Public Official A controlled what measures were called for a vote in the Illinois House of Representatives and exerted substantial influence over fellow lawmakers concerning legislation affecting ComEd,” the news release states.

-Prosecutors say that during the time of the scheme, the Illinois General Assembly considered legislation that affected the company’s profitability, including regulatory processes and rates the state’s largest electric utility charged customers.
+Prosecutors say that during the time of the scheme, the Illinois General Assembly considered legislation that affected the company’s profitability, including regulatory processes used to determine rates the state’s largest electric utility charged customers.

 The alleged bribery scheme was orchestrated “to influence and reward the official’s efforts to assist ComEd with respect to legislation concerning ComEd and its business,” prosecutors said.
 That included arranging jobs and vendor contracts for Madigan allies and workers, including for people who performed little or no work, appointing people to the company’s board at Madigan’s request and giving internships to students from his Chicago ward.